Module Catalogue 2026/27

 Intended Knowledge Outcomes

-• Knowledge of the importance of hillslopes as a discreet sub-discipline in Geography and how it relates to the wider subject areas of engineering, geosciences, risk, and tectonic geomorphology.
+Knowledge of the importance of mountain regions and mountain geomorphology as a discrete sub-discipline in Geography and how it relates to the wider subject areas of engineering, geosciences, risk, vulnerability, development, and tectonic geomorphology.

-• Describe, illustrate and explain with reference to specific examples the main characteristics of slope processes and the ways in which they create, or destroy, distinctive landscapes over a range of timescales.
+Describe, illustrate and explain with reference to specific examples the main characteristics of mountain environments and the ways in which mountain processes interact with landscapes and people.

-• Describe and evaluate a range of techniques for the collection, analysis and representation of hillslope processes and an ability to quantify their cumulative impacts
+Describe and evaluate a range of techniques for the collection, analysis and representation of mountain processes and an ability to quantify their cumulative impacts

-• Summarise and evaluate a selection of key concepts, debates and research publications related to slope processes, and their implications for short-term and long-term landscape evolution.
+Summarise and evaluate a selection of key concepts, debates and research publications related to mountain environments and processes, and the implications for short-term and long-term landscape change.

-• An understanding of the use of physical and numerical models in furthering our knowledge of hazardous slope events.
+An understanding of the use of physical, conceptual and numerical models in furthering our knowledge.

 Intended Skill Outcomes